saraswatsh/CytoProfile/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CytProfile
+# CytoProfile

 <!-- badges: start -->
 <!-- badges: end -->

-The goal of CytProfile is to conduct quality control using biological meaningful cutoff on raw measured values of cytokines.
+The goal of CytoProfile is to conduct quality control using biological meaningful cutoff on raw measured values of cytokines.
 Specifically, test on distributional symmetry to suggest the adopt of transformation.
 Conduct exploratory analysis including summary statistics, generate